ros2/ros2_documentation/source/Contributing/Build-Cop-and-Build-Farmer-Guide.rst

 In each case different actions should be taken by the build cop:

-* Trivial failure should be fixed by the Build Cop right away
+* Trivial failure should be fixed by the Build Cop right away:

   * Pushed on a branch
   * Tested on CI